gdgd009xcd/AutoMacroBuilderForZAP/README.md

 ## Prerequisite

-* OWASP ZAP ver 2.11.0 or later
+* OWASP ZAP ver 2.13.0 or later
+* java ver 11 or later

 ## how to use

 Click here below:　<BR>